vayceo/resa/README.md

 If you want to help improve the project:

 - Fork the repository
-- Create a new branch for your feature or fix
 - Commit your changes with clear messages
 - Open a Pull Request